 The division also coordinates the development and enhancement of the park system to ensure quality recreational experiences.
 Promotes and maintains a healthy and viable forest on both public and private property.
 The Forestry Division is responsible for tree care and preservation, reforestation, weed enforcement and horticultural services.
 Forestry also researches and offers information and guidelines on the Emerald Ash Borer (EAB).

 - Plymouth Ice Center (PIC)

 Provides year-round multipurpose skating opportunities (i.e. hockey, skating classes), recreational classes, meeting facilities and quality tournament facilities.
 The PIC is a 120,000 square foot facility, containing three sheets of ice.

 Provides space and opportunities for meetings, large celebrations and theatre productions.
 Much of the building is focused on programs for seniors and general recreation programs.
 The PCC is also heavily utilized by the community for private rental events, including weddings, neighborhood meetings and corporate events.

 Provides artificial field turf for indoor sports programs, recreation programs and special event activities.
 Walkers and joggers also use the fieldhouse during winter months.

 Tobacco Use Policy

 The City of Plymouth has adopted a tobacco-free policy for parks and recreation facilities.
 To help promote healthy lifestyles and set a good example for the community's youth, the city asks for your voluntary compliance.
-Tobacco products are not allowed in the following city-owned areas except within the confines of a vehicle that is in a designated parking space:
+Tobacco and electronic tobacco products are not allowed in the following city-owned areas except within the confines of a vehicle that is in a designated parking space: